campaign-layer/origin-sdk/README.md

 ![camp-sdk-banner](https://github.com/user-attachments/assets/ce8fee05-f5d9-431e-b76b-d8e7b0389760)

+The **CampModal** is a one-line* solution for authenticating users with the Camp SDK.
+It can be used to connect users to the Auth Hub and link and unlink social accounts.

+It works as follows:

 The **CampModal** component displays a button with the text "**Connect**" that the user can click on in order to summon the modal.
 The modal shows a list of available providers that the user can select from.
 After a provider has been selected, the `connect` method is called on the Auth instance to authenticate the user.

 If the user is already authenticated, the button will instead say "**My Camp**" and the modal will display the user's Camp profile information and allow them to link and unlink social accounts.